photostructure/exiftool-vendored.js/README.md

 The default `BatchClusterOptions.cleanupChildProcs` value of `true` means that BatchCluster, which is used to manage child `exiftool` processes, will try to use `ps` to ensure Node's view of process state are correct, and that errant processes are cleaned up.

-If you run this in a docker image based off Alpine or Debian Slim, **this won't work properly unless you install the `procps` package.**
+If you run this in a docker image based on Alpine or Debian Slim, **this won't work properly unless you install the `procps` package.**

 [See `batch-cluster` for details.](https://github.com/photostructure/batch-cluster.js/issues/13)